The Story So Far

-The Sommer Sea Football League had once banned her for three seasons after she had gone wild at the end of a game and attacked the match officials (after having injured four opponents, it must be acknowledged).
-Well, the suspension was over and the league governors had, just as Neuvil thought they would, gone out and gotten someone particularly vicious to anchor the Jesters, a player capable of slaughtering low-armoured Xonyxas.
+The Sommer Sea Football League had once banned her for three seasons after she had gone wild at the end of a game and attacked the match officials.
+It had been quite a day, if Neuvil recalled correctly.
+Goriada had already injured four opponents prior to going on a rampage against the referees.
+Afterwards, there had been running street battles between the fanatics of the teams involved, the Wharf Rats and the Dunaegl Gladiators.
+Well, Goriada’s suspension was now over and the league governors had, just as Neuvil thought they would, gone out and recruited her, someone capable of anchoring the Jesters’ line and slaughtering low-armoured Xonyxas.

 A full company of Guayamartí’s Hierarch Guard escorted the arrivals, not so much for crowd control but because these particular mercenaries were dangerous and needed corralling.
 To a man, every soldier appeared nervous … and with good reason, Neuvil reckoned.
 After Goriada came Daurig Doomgiver and Kwalgi Merdir’Huarg, two of the nastiest Havoc Warriors to have ever played footy, as well as Bull Centaurs Bryce Bushtramplla and Rory Ropethrorra, formerly of the famous Woe Vale Grievers, erstwhile champions of the Frozen Seas Football League.
 Then came a pair of stout and sturdy Havoc Dwarfs who Neuvil didn’t recognize, but then a witch that he did: Nytmir Curseweaver, who had claimed the title of most dangerous player three seasons earlier.
 Two of her Dark Elf brethren flanked Nytmir, one looked like the striker Oscuro Estab.
 The rest of the team was formed by goatyrs, deformed creatures with the torso, arms, and legs of humans but with goat-like heads fully equipped with twisted horns as well as cloven hooves and fur clumped on the extremities.